psychemedia/storytelling-notes/gawain_ragnell_sovereignty.md

 They rode With them that day, out with the King

-And the formost of the eompany
+And the formost of the company
 There rode the steward Kay.

 1 Sir Steven does not occur (says Madden) in the Round Table romances.